triggercode/mamp-cli/readme.md

     $ mamp switch <shortcut>
     // switch the document root to the one of your shortcuts

+    $ mamp cwd
+    // set the current working directory as document root

 ### Version History

+##### 0.0.6

+- added the command 'cwd' to set the current working directory as document root

 ##### 0.0.6